Causal Models for Longitudinal and Panel Data: A Survey: Introduction

 \section{Introduction}

-In recent years there has been a fast-growing and exciting body of research on new methods for estimating causal effects in panel data settings.
-This literature has taken some of the elements of the earlier panel data literature and brought in insights from the causal inference literature.
+In recent years, there has been a fast-growing and exciting body of research on new methods for estimating causal effects in panel or longitudinal data settings where we observe outcomes for a number of units repeatedly over time.
+This literature has taken some of the elements of the earlier panel data literature and combined them with insights from the causal inference literature.
 It has largely focused on the case with binary treatments, although the insights obtained in this body of work extend beyond that setting.
-Much of this work focuses on settings where traditionally Difference-In-Differences (DID) methods have been popular among empirical researchers.
+Much of this work focuses on settings where traditionally Difference-In-Differences (DID) and Two-Way-Fixed-Effect (TWFE) methods (we largely use the two terms interchangeably, primarily using the TWFE acronym) have been popular among empirical researchers.
 In this survey, we review some of the methodological research and make connections to various other parts of the panel data literature.
-Part of the challenge in writing this survey is the organization.
-We have chosen one that is different from that in the rest of the literature (with the exception of \citep*{athey2017matrix}, but one we felt was helpful for organizing our own thinking.
-It is clear that one could organize the material differently.

-Although we intend to make this survey of interest to empirical researchers, it is not a guide with recommendations for specific cases.
-Rather, we intend to lay out out views on this literature and present the key features of various methods in order that practitioners can decide which of the methods they wish to use in particular settings.
-In line with most of the literature we see the models and assumptions used in this literature not as either holding or not, but as approximations that may be accurate and useful in particular settings.
-For example, the two-way-fixed-effect set up has been critized as making assumptions that are too strong.
-At some level that is true almost by definition: parallel trends are unlikely to hold over any extended period of time.
-Similarly, assuming the absence of dynamic effects is unlikely to ever hold, and similarly treatment effects are almost always heterogeneous.
-Nevertheless, in many cases fixed effect models with constant treatment effects may be good working models that lead to robust estimates and inferences.
-Understanding when they do so, and when relaxing them is likely to improve the combination of bias-squared and variance, and in what way to generalize them without sacrificing too much precision is close to what we intend to do here.
+Although we intend to make this survey of interest to empirical researchers, it is not primarily a guide with recommendations for specific cases.
+Rather, we intend to lay out our views on this literature in order that practitioners can decide which of the methods they wish to use in particular settings.
+In line with most of the literature, we see the models and assumptions used in this literature not as either holding exactly or not holding, but as approximations that may be useful in particular settings.
+For example, the TWFE setup has been criticized as making assumptions that are too strong.
+At some level, that is true almost by definition: parallel trends are unlikely to hold over any extended period of time for a large number of units.
+Similarly, assuming the absence of dynamic effects is unlikely to ever hold exactly, and treatment effects are surely heterogeneous.
+Nevertheless, in many cases, fixed-effect models with time-invariant constant treatment effects may be effective baseline models.
+Understanding when those models are adequate, when relaxing them is likely to improve estimation, and what useful generalizations to relax their underlying assumptions are, is what we intend to do in this survey.